Equity Workforce Training Implementation Grants

 The following entities are eligible to serve as a Lead Applicant:

-• Comprehensive and Vocational High Schools, including Vocational Schools offering an after-hours or Career Technical Initiative evening training program
+• Post-secondary educational institutions, K-12 School Districts, Comprehensive and Vocational High Schools, Middle schools, and Vocational Schools offering a Career Technical Initiative evening program.

-For full eligibility requirements and other Program details, please refer to the Equity Workforce Training, Equipment, and Infrastructure Grant Request for Proposals (RFP).
+For full eligibility requirements and other Program details, please refer to the Equity Workforce Training Implementation Grant Request for Proposals (RFP).

 Apply